Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 Timely: This message is pushed to Tinder dating app users when someone swipes right to indicate interest.

-Personal: Oh, it’s personal, all right — and borderline rude!
-But given Tinder’s niche and brand identity, they can get away with a little “negging.”
+Personal: This one’s quite personal, but also borderline rude.
+However, given Tinder’s niche and brand identity, they can get away with some mocking.

 Actionable: By saying it’s “probably not gonna work out,” Tinder has thrown down the gauntlet and challenged the user to say, “Oh, yeah?
 Watch this!”
-Whether the potential love connection works out in the end or not, the user’s likely to be curious about the vague “new person” and swipe the app.
+Whether the potential match works out in the end or not, the user is likely to be curious about the vague “new person” and swipe the app.

 MyFitnessPal